MGMT 115. Introduction to Global and Cross-Cultural Studies. 3 hours.

 MGMT 495.
 Competitive Strategy.
 4 hours.

 Multidisciplinary analysis of organization strategy and policy, using case method and/or business simulation.
 Assignments involve extensive library research and oral and written reports.
-Course Information: Prerequisite(s): IDS 355 and FIN 301 and FIN 302; Senior standing in the College of Business Administration and completion of all other CBA core courses.
+Course Information: Prerequisite(s): IDS 355 or IE 365; and FIN 300 Senior standing in the College of Business Administration or senior standing in Engineering Management, and completion of all other CBA core courses.

 MGMT 499.
 Research Experience.
 1-3 hours.